• Home

 Your app for visiting the city with the Barcelona Bus Turístic: routes, stops and the most iconic places.
 A comfortable way to carry your tickets too!

-The history of the 7 Portes restaurant dates back to 1836, when Josep Cuyàs chose the Pla de Palau as the site for his Cafè de les 7 Portes, a bar located in one of the porticoed buildings with seven arches known as the Porxos d’en Xifré that were built by Josep Xifré i Casas upon his return to Barcelona after making his fortune in Cuba.
+The history of 7 Portes Restaurant dates back to 1836, when Josep Cuyàs opened the "Café de les 7 Portes" in Pla de Palau, inside one of the arched buildings with seven arcades, known as the Porxos d’en Xifré, built by Josep Xifré i Cases, a Catalan businessman who made his fortune in Cuba.

-The café, which had five rooms decorated with large mirrors and crystal chandeliers, became the restaurant 7 Portes in 1929, when the Morera family bought it and converted it into a meeting point for journalists, intellectuals and politicians.
-In that period, the restaurant started to accumulate a notable collection of paintings and graphic works by many of the period’s leading artists, including Picasso, Miró and Tàpies.
+The café, which featured five rooms decorated with large mirrors and crystal chandeliers on the ceiling, became "7 Portes Restaurant" in 1929, when the Morera family purchased it and turned it into a meeting place for journalists, intellectuals, and politicians.
+During this era, the restaurant began accumulating a notable collection of paintings and graphic works representative of many artists of the time, including works by Picasso, Miró, and Tàpies.

-In 1980 the restaurant was taken over by its current proprietor, Francesc Solé Parellada, who in the late 1980s refurbished its interior and replaced its tables, lights and curtains.
-He not only kept the art collection, but expanded it, adding more than fifty drawings and paintings produced during the 200-year history of the restaurant, which has played host to more than 50 Nobel laureates, including Alexander Fleming, and a multitude of celebrities including Ava Gardner, Plácido Domingo, Salvador Dalí, Woody Allen, García Lorca, Orson Welles and even Che Guevara.
+In 1980, the restaurant passed into the hands of its current owner, Francesc Solé Parellada, who renovated the interior in the late 1980s, changing the tiles, lights, and curtains.
+The art collection was not only preserved but expanded, adding over fifty more drawings and paintings, reflecting nearly two centuries of history in a venue that has welcomed more than 50 Nobel Prize winners, including Alexander Fleming, and numerous personalities such as Ava Gardner, Plácido Domingo, Salvador Dalí, Woody Allen, García Lorca, Orson Welles, and even Che Guevara.

-Hop off at the Pla de Palau – Parc de la Ciutadella stop on the Red Route of Barcelona Bus Turístic, which is opposite the restaurant.
+The Pla de Palau – Parc de la Ciutadella stop on the Red Route of the Barcelona Bus Turístic drops you off right in front of the restaurant.

-• Did you know?
-One of the menu’s most popular dishes is ‘arròs Parellada’, which is also known as ‘arròs de senyoret’ (His Lordship’s Rice), because one of the restaurant’s regular customers, Juli Parellada, insisted on having his rice dish served with its seafood already peeled.
+• One of the most popular dishes on the menu is "Parellada Rice", also known as "gentleman’s rice", named after one of its regular customers, Juli Parellada, who ordered his rice with the seafood already peeled.